 My friend Shri.
-Rajiv Kumar Sinha, with a deep interest in education, spotted me about 8 years back on the internet.
+Rajiv Kumar Sinha, with a deep interest in education spotted me about 8 years back on the internet.
 Since then he has been planning to visit Ballia with me.
 R K Sinha is General Manager of NPTC in Noida.
 Shri.
 Sinha belongs to the family of Ganesh Prasad (born in 1876, 10 years before S. Ramnujan), who is treated as the father of research in mathematics in India.Here is a report of the visit from 13-17 November, 2019 arriving Varanasi on 12 and then travelling to Ballia town in a taxi.

 - On 14th we saw Dadari Mela, temples and bazar in Ballia (including the most important Bhrigu Ashram), S. C. College and Murali Manohar Town PG College.
 In the evening we had dinner, hosted by Shri.
-Om Prakash Sinha, an elder brother of Shri.
-R. K. Sinha. - The birth anniversary of Ganesh Prasad was held on 15th November, 2019 in an excellent institution Gyan Kunj Academy, arranged by Dr.Akhilesh Kumar Sinha, another elder brother of Shri.
+Om Prakash Sinha, elder brother of Shri.
+R. K. Sinha. - The birth anniversary of Ganesh Prasad was held on 15th November, 2019 in an excellent institution Gyan Kunj Academy, arranged by Dr.Akhilesh Kumar Sinha, elder brother of Shri.
 R. K. Sinha.
 It was a grand function reported in Amar Ujala newspaper.
-At each institution (including three at Khejuri next day), Shri Sinha spoke about life and importance of the work of Ganesh Prasad and I gave small and simple lectures on a few topics in mathematics. - On 15th, on our way to Gyan Kunj, we stopped at Khejuri, where Shri Mannan Singh organized a brief reception at a Jewellery shop built in a small part of the land of our Karkhana.
+At each institution (including three at Khejuri next day), Shri Sinha spoke about life and importance of the work of Ganesh Prasad and I gave small and simple lectures on a few topics in mathematics. - On 15th, on our way to Gyan Kunj, we stopped at Khejuri, where Sri Mannan Singh organized a brief reception at a Jewellery shop built in a small part of the land of our Karkhana.
 Mandra stayed in Khejuri and spent about 5 hours in the house of Ashok (son of the business man late Shri Basavan) and had a great time treated like a great mother-in-law by three ladies. - On 16th, we reached Khejuri early, first we were received by some people at the Nathji Mandir.
 Then there was a reception at the Govt.
 Primary School, where all important people of Khejuri were gathered for about 1 and $\frac{1}{2}$ hours.
 The reception was quite emotional with tears in the eyes of Shri Ganshyam Singh, classmate of my nephew Ashok.
-It was a special meeting not because I visited my birth place but because of my father Lalu Prasad, who is still remembered with great respect (like a "Raja" of the village) and the villagers missing his family, which would have selflessly served the village.
-They also recounted the 4 sons by names in the meeting.
-I think, there was no one old enough to remember Kapil bhaiya.
-The "Khejuri Prashasti Patra" is reproduced here. - Mandra and I interacted with the children of the Primary School.
-She also took part in the question answer session with children at D.N.
-Adarsh Gyanpeethika.
-There was a stronger applause when she answered a question.
-The reception was grand and we had lunch there. - From the Primary school, we went to the Middle School, the Headmaster Hriday Narayan Singh had got two beautiful garlands of roses brought specially from Sikanderpur.
-The flowers had a special colour and fragrance, that reminded me of my stay in the house of Kamata phupha (phupha in Hindi refers to the husband of a sister of father) in Sikanderpur with my bed covered with petals of roses every evening. - Though it is very difficult, both Shri Sinha and I plan to improve students' education and also set up a public (sarvajanik) library in Khejuri.